arega24/autosetup-scripts/artix-linux/README.md

 ```
 cfdisk /dev/sdX
 ```
-Now give at least 512M to your UEFI partition and the rest for the root partition.
+Give at least 512M to your boot partition and the rest for the root partition.

 Exemple: